-The evolving nature of these services, the increasing role PTRRS and their providers play in the derivatives eco-system, and the impact of PTRRS on the level/use of collateral and the calculation of regulatory requirements such as IM, has garnered attention from regulators.
+The evolving nature of these services, the increasing role of PTRRS and of their providers in the derivatives eco-system, as well as the impact of PTRRS on the level/use of collateral and the calculation of regulatory requirements such as IM, has garnered attention from regulators.
 This in turn leads to IOSCO considering whether further policy work is needed.

-This Consultation Report has provided a summary of the initial work completed by IOSCO and details the potential challenges or risks identified in the course of this work and areas for policy consideration.
-It also sets out some sound practices for consideration by IOSCO members and PTRRS users.
-Based on the outcome of the public consultation, IOSCO may consider further policy actions.
+This Final Report has provided a summary of the initial work completed by IOSCO and details the potential challenges or risks identified in the course of this work and areas for policy consideration.
+It also sets out some sound practices for consideration by IOSCO members and PTRRS users, taking into account the feedback received during the consultation period.